Measure-valued growth processes in continuous space and growth properties starting from an infinite interface: Introduction

-In this article, we are interested in the growth properties of the occupied area in the $\infty$-parent SLFV and we focus on the following questions: Is the growth linear in time ?
-To what extent is the speed of growth affected by the reproduction dynamics at the front edge ?
-How is it affected by the shape of the reproduction events ?
-In particular, we would like to compare the growth properties of the occupied region in the $\infty$-parent SLFV to those of first-passage percolation models, whose most well-known representative is probably the Eden growth model.
-In order to do so, we first give a brief overview of what is known of their growth properties.
-First-passage percolation processes are stochastic growth models originally defined on a lattice (generally $\mathbb{Z}^{d}, \, d \geq 2$).
+To place our work in the more global context already hinted at, first-passage percolation processes are stochastic growth models originally defined on a lattice (generally $\mathbb{Z}^{d}, \, d \geq 2$).
 In these models, each vertex is either occupied, or empty.
 If vertex $x \in \mathbb{Z}^{d}$ becomes occupied at time~$t$, and if it is connected to a vertex $y \in \mathbb{Z}^{d}$ by an edge (denoted $e$), then vertex~$y$ becomes occupied at time~$t + \tau_{e}$, where $\tau_{e}$ is independent from one edge to another (but not necessarily identically distributed).
-Whether the expansion is linear in time depends on the distribution of the time needed to pass through any given edge of the grid (see, \emph{e.g.}, \cite{auffinger201750}) and whether one considers short-range percolation, such as nearest neighbour percolation, or long-range percolation, in which two vertices $x,y \in \mathbb{Z}^{d}$ are connected by an edge no matter the distance between them \cite{chatterjee2016multiple,cox1981some,richardson1973random}.
+Whether the expansion is linear in time depends on the distribution of the time needed to pass through any given edge of the grid (see, \textit{e.g.}, \cite{auffinger201750}) and whether one considers short-range percolation, such as nearest neighbour percolation, or long-range percolation, in which two vertices $x,y \in \mathbb{Z}^{d}$ are connected by an edge no matter the distance between them \cite{chatterjee2016multiple,cox1981some,richardson1973random}.
 In particular, when edge passing times are distributed as in the Eden growth model, growth is linear in time for short-range percolation and potentially faster for long-range percolation, depending on the relation between the distribution of $\tau_{e}$ and the distance between the two vertices it connects \cite{auffinger201750,chatterjee2016multiple}.
-See, \emph{e.g.}, \cite{deijfen2003asymptotic,deijfen2004stochastic,howard1997euclidean} for examples of extensions of first-passage percolation models to a continuous setting.
+Part of the proof of our main results will make use of the linear expansion of the occupied area in an appropriate first-passage percolation model, thanks to a natural coupling argument (see Section~\ref{sec:upper_bound}).
+Works like \cite{deijfen2003asymptotic,deijfen2004stochastic,howard1997euclidean} are interesting examples of extensions of first-passage percolation models to a continuous setting.